Donbass Palace: History

-Infrastructure
+Facilities

 Donbas Palace is located in the centre of Donetsk near the Drama Theatre, the Opera House and commercial areas.
 The hotel offers 129 rooms, an indoor pool, spa-center, and fitness club.
 Donbas Palace Hotel has two a la carte restaurants, a lobby lounge and L'Opera Hall which serves as a concert hall or a ball room.
 For business meetings, the hotel provides a business centre and two conference halls.